AD0MZ/All-Band-Adjustable-Dipole/README.md

 ##### Inspiration
   - Interested in Antenna Physics since High School.
     - Particularly the concepts of Gain and Directivity when considering conservation of energy.
-      - Also interested in how Resonance and SWR affect Efficient Radiation.
+  - Recently interested in how Resonance and SWR affect Efficient Radiation.
   - Was surprised at how much better a friend’s antenna performed after a slight pruning.
     - We both noted how much better his dipole worked comparted to his G5RV or his HexBeam Spiderweb.
   - Began thinking of an “automatic” self-pruning-dipole.